Stock events for Payoneer Global, Inc. (PAYO)

 Ownership

-Payoneer Global Inc. has significant institutional ownership, with 504 institutional owners and shareholders holding a total of 373,217,320 shares.
-Major institutional owners include BlackRock, Inc., Technology Crossover Management VIII, Ltd., and Vanguard Group Inc. The largest individual shareholder is Christopher P. Marshall, owning 34.23 million shares, representing 9.60% of the company.
+Payoneer Global Inc. has a mixed ownership structure, with institutional investors holding the largest portion.
+Approximately 77.03% of the company's stock is owned by Institutional Investors, 14.19% by Insiders, and 8.78% by Public Companies and Individual Investors.
+Major institutional owners include BlackRock, Inc., Technology Crossover Management VIII, Ltd., and Vanguard Group Inc. Christopher P. Marshall is noted as the largest individual shareholder, owning 34.23 million shares, representing 9.60% of the company.

 Ask Our Expert AI Analyst